Turn on local control and logging for Enterprise Mode

 To turn on local control of Enterprise Mode using Group Policy

-In the Options area, type the location for where you want to receive reports about your employees turning Enterprise Mode on or off.
+Click Enabled, and then in the Options area, type the location for where to receive reports about when your employees use this functionality to turn Enterprise Mode on or off from the Tools menu.

 To turn on local control of Enterprise Mode using the registry

-“Enable”=http://posturl/.
-Tells Internet Explorer to POST back to your local network location every time a change is made to Enterprise Mode through the Tools menu.
+- Local network location (like, http://emieposturl/).
+IE sends a POST message to your specified local network location every time a change is made to Enterprise Mode from the Tools menu.